 - You may have seen others self-injure to release their feelings, and have mimicked them.

-This is how it generally occurs: The extreme anxiety that precedes self-injury often can cause people to dissociate where physical pain is lessened.
+This is how it generally occurs: The extreme anxiety that precedes self-harm often can cause people to dissociate where physical pain is lessened.
 Some people welcome their dissociative feelings because they can be a relief from emotional pain.
 However, other people feel that dissociation is uncomfortable, frightening, or alienating.
-Self-injury increases self-awareness in these dissociative states and reduce or end it.
+Self-harm increases self-awareness in these dissociative states and reduce or end it.

 While people self-injure dissociation block or reduce the feelings of physical pain.
 This can be very dangerous at times because people lose awareness of how much damage they’re inflicting on their bodies.
 They may hurt themselves more severely than they originally planned.